AndrewOchych/AndrewOchych/README.md

 ### Hi there, I'm Andrew Ochych - [WebDeveloper][website] 👋
-#### I'm Front-End Developer from Ukraine.
+#### I'm WebDeveloper (Front-End) Developer from Ukraine.
 I’m a freelance web developer with passion for the latest solutions and interactive design.
 I enjoy working with cutting edge web technologies.
 I'm a creative person.
 I have no fear of new things and tasks.
 I'm always open to new challenges.

 ## I'm a Husband, Father,and WebDeveloper!